 The purpose of this policy is to establish guidelines for the creation, use, and distribution of public communications and social media as a means of informing the citizens of Lyman.
 For purposes of this policy, communications and social media are understood to be content created by individuals, using accessible, expandable, and upgradable publishing technologies, through and on the Internet.
-Examples of social media include Facebook, Blogs, YouTube, Twitter, and LinkedIn.
-For purposes of this policy "comments" include information, articles, pictures, videos, or any other form of communicative content posed on a Town of Lyman's social media site.
+Examples of Social Media include, but are not limited to, Facebook, Instagram, Blogs, YouTube, X (formerly known as Twitter), and LinkedIn.
+For purposes of this policy "comments" include information, articles, pictures, videos, or any other form of communication content posed on a Town of Lyman's social media site.